armory/docs/content/en/armory-enterprise/feature-status/armory-enterprise-matrix/_index.md

 ---
 title: Armory Enterprise Compatibility Matrix
 linkTitle: Compatibility Matrix
-simple_list: true
+description: >
+  Information about support and compatibility for Armory Enterprise as well as the products and platforms with which it integrates.
+aliases:
+  - /docs/armory-platform-matrix/
+  - /docs/armory-enterprise-matrix/
+  - /armory-enterprise/armory-enterprise-matrix-2-27/
 ---

 ## Compatibility matrix overview

 This compatibility matrix details what is supported in the latest Armory Enterprise release.
 Compatibility is for all minor version of a major release version.
 For example, the information for 2.27 applies to all versions of 2.27.x, such as 2.27.0 and 2.27.1.
+Note that although Spinnaker™ is part of Armory Enterprise, what Open Source Spinnaker supports and what Armory supports is not a one-to-one relationship.

 You can find the compatibility release matrix for previous Armory Enterprise versions in the docs version for the release you are using: